 Our NHS, Our People, Our Planet: A Climate Change and Sustainability Strategy for 2020 and Beyond

-Welcome to the fourth NHSScotland Sustainability Conference 2019 brought to you by NHS Health Scotland, NHS National Services Scotland and the Scottish Managed Sustainable Health Network (SMaSH).
+The fourth NHSScotland Sustainability Conference 2019 was hosted by NHS Health Scotland, NHS National Services Scotland and the Scottish Managed Sustainable Health Network (SMaSH).

 The world is changing due to climate change and NHSScotland supports the Scottish Government’s commitment to make Scotland a net zero greenhouse gas emissions country by 2045.
 Together we can help create a healthier environment for Our NHS, Our People and Our Planet.